mario-moscicki/sql-codeacademy/Code Challenge: Queries/Queries Projects and Apps/README.md

 6: Find all the emails of all users who received ad copy 2 in their campaign.
 7: Find the emails for all users who received both a campaign and a test.
 These users will have non-empty entries in the campaign and test columns.

 Option 3: Davie’s Burgers is a good old mom-and-pop restaurant looking to place a subway ad that will catch people’s attention.
 Help them dig into their orders table to find a funny tagline!
+2: Use DISTINCT to find out all the unique order_date values in this table.
+3: Instead of selecting all the columns using *, write a query that selects only the special_instructions column.
+Limit the result to 20 rows.
+4: There seem to be a lot of empty values in that column.
+That is because customers sometimes leave the notes section blank.
+Can you edit the query so that we are only returning the special instructions that are not empty?
+5: Let’s go even further and sort the instructions in alphabetical order (A-Z).
+6: Let’s search for special instructions that have the word ‘sauce’.
+7: Let’s search for special instructions that have the word ‘door’.
+8: Let’s search for special instructions that have the word ‘box’.
+9: Wow, some of these are marketing gold!
+But what are their order numbers?
+Instead of just returning the special instructions, also return their order ids.
+For more readability:
+- Rename id as ‘#’
+- Rename special_instructions as ‘Notes’